Area Scatter

-Early life
+Life

-Area Scatter was born in Imo State, South East Nigeria; but the date of birth is unknown, as little is known about Area Scatter's early life.
+Area Scatter was from Imo State, South East Nigeria.
+Little is known about Area Scatter's early life.

-Career

 Scatter was reportedly a civil servant during the years of the Nigerian Civil War.

-Towards the end of the civil war, she disappeared into the woods and the reasons for her disappearance remain very elusive thus, adding an aura of intrigue to her narrative.
+Towards the end of the civil war, in about 1970, she disappeared into the woods, and the reasons for her disappearance remain very elusive, thus adding an aura of intrigue to her narrative.
+After her mysterious disappearance for seven months and seven days, she re-emerged from seclusion as a woman, saying that the gods had bestowed supernatural powers upon her.

-After seven months and seven days secluded within Nigeria's vast and shrouded landscape, Scatter returned, renamed Area Scatter, and transformed into a woman.
 Some believe that through Scatter's seclusion, Scatter had experienced a spiritual transformation.

-Often, Scatter would wear long white gowns and her home feature various bones and skulls that represented good and evil.
+As an entertainer, Area Scatter performed as a cross-dresser, musician, actor, and comedian.
 She rose to fame in the late 1970s for her unconventional and daring approach to entertainment.
+Often, Scatter would wear long white gowns, and her home featured various bones and skulls that represented good and evil.
 She was known for her flamboyant style as she would braid her hair, wear makeup, and fabrics while walking around in heels, and playing music in the homes of the upper class and the politically important.
 She was also known for the thumb piano, beautiful voice, and charismatic presence.
 In one of the few videos that exist of Area Scatter singing, she sings about a man who suffers because he is smaller than everyone else, but then one day, at the market, her meets another man who is smaller than him, and becomes elated to discover that someone is smaller than him.

-As an entertainer, Area Scatter performed as a cross-dresser, actor, comedian, and performer.

-Through her art, Area Scatter aimed to raise awareness and promote tolerance for gender diversity, using her talent as a platform to challenge societal norms.

-Personal life

-After her mysterious disappearance, she re-emerged from seclusion as a woman, boldly claiming that the gods had bestowed supernatural powers upon her.

-Little is known about what happened to Area Scatter or where she is today.
-Some believe that she died in a car accident, though little public information is available.
+Little is known about what happened to Area Scatter after the 1970s.

+Legacy

+Area Scatter was the first publicly-known person to defy the societal gender norms of modern Nigerian society, and is recognized as part of the history of gender and sexuality in Nigeria.
+She is remembered and referenced by contemporary LGBTQ people in Nigeria.